AzmathShaik29/Observability/Day-3/Troubleshooting.md

 ## AccessDenied Error: Create an IAM policy with below configuration.

-**A.** Check the node group IAM role which is attached to the EC2 instance.
+1️⃣ Check the node group IAM role which is attached to the EC2 instance.

-**B.** Go to policy and create, and name it as "AWSLoadBalancerControllerIAMPolicy"
+2️⃣ Go to policy and create, and name it as "AWSLoadBalancerControllerIAMPolicy"
 ```bash
 {
     "Version": "2012-10-17",